The promise of palm tree-lined beaches, crystal clear water, and margaritas might have you dreaming about a trip to the Yucatan Peninsula.

 However, my guess is that the remote work culture in other parts of the Riviera Maya would be limited, and the electricity and WiFi situation could be unreliable.

 7. Sargassum Season Is No Joke

 If you haven’t heard of sargassum, you’ll never be able to forget this word if you end up traveling to any place in the Riviera Maya, including Playa del Carmen, from May to October.

 Sargassum is a brown seaweed that floats on top of the water thanks to oxygen-filled pneumatocysts.

 Although sargassum is natural, the quantity of sargassum that now graces the Rivera Maya’s shores from May to October isn’t.
 Between fertilizer runoff from agriculture and rising ocean water temperatures, sargassum is a massive issue for locals and tourists alike.

-Mounds of sargassum wash up on shore, sometimes multiple feet high.
+Mounds of sargassum wash up on shore in the Riviera Maya, sometimes multiple feet high.
 Many hotels do their best to control the problem by hiring people to cart the sargassum away in wheelbarrows or bulldozers.

 Even so, the water remains unpleasant for swimming, and a sulfur smell radiates from the beach.

 To be fair, sargassum isn’t only an issue in the Riveria Maya—many Caribbean destinations and even Florida suffer from the problem.